MicrosoftDocs/powerbi-docs/articles/powerbi-service-how-should-i-share-my-dashboard.md

 *Group workspaces in the Power BI service*

 When the reports and dashboards are ready, if you want other people to access them you have options for how to do that.
+For example:

 - You can *share* them, either from the Power BI service or from one of the Power BI mobile apps.
 - You can bundle them into an *organizational content pack* and publish them to a large group or to your whole organization.
 - You can even publish them to the web, where anyone can interact with them.

-This article compares and contrasts these different activities.
+This article compares these and other activities.

 > [AZURE.NOTE] In most cases, the people you collaborate and share with need [Power BI free or Pro](https://powerbi.microsoft.com/) licenses before they can see your dashboards and reports.